ozanaaslan/queerzard/README.md

 But hey, everyone starts at some point.. right?

-Being a developer means to me, hating your code from only 2 months ago and desiring to rewrite it all, but not having the motivation to do so..
+Being a developer means to me, disliking your code from only 2 months ago and desiring to rewrite it all, but not having the motivation to do so..

 Hey!
 Check out my most recent Repository!